pdgarden/recipe-recommender-system/README.md

 # 1. 💬 Project description

 The following repo implements a content based recipe recommendation system.
-The system leverages a LLM to handle the user request, and a mix of heuristics, sentence embedding and similarity search to suggest recipes based on a user's request in natural language.
+The system leverages a Large Language model (LLM) to handle the user request in natural language, along with a mix of heuristics, sentence embedding and similarity search to suggest relevant recipes.
 It is implemented using Streamlit, faiss, and ollama.

-For a more detailed explanation, please refer to the analysis step available: [here](https://pdgarden.github.io/recipe-recommender-system/).
+For a more detailed explanation, please refer to the analysis steps available [here](https://pdgarden.github.io/recipe-recommender-system/).